canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 #### Collaboration to Lower Development Costs

-Distributing code as OSS allows others to join in on the development effort, making a project a joint effort amongst multiple companies, public sector workers, and individual volunteers.
+When we publicly release in-house software program under an OSS licence, it encourages external contributions from governments, companies, students and citizens in the form of source code, bugs and documentation.
+The project can be a joint effort amongst multiple companies, public sector workers, and individual volunteers.
 Companies regularly invest a share of resources to participate in OSS projects: 40% of developers in OSS communities are paid to participate. ([source](http://www.mitpressjournals.org/doi/pdf/10.1162/itgg.2007.2.3.97))

 When collaborating to develop new features or creating a new project built on existing OSS, a company or organization also leverages all the work that collaborators have previously invested.
 If distributing modifications as OSS, prior work can even include code and libraries under reciprocal licences (which a company or organization can only ever distribute if its project is OSS as well).